by Chris MzN

 Many of the skills and processes required are the same.
 Organisations with significant grant funded experience will have many of the skills to bid for and operate commercial contracts.
-There is likely to be a need to change the focus of the skills and processes as well as refocus mind sets to meet requirements of the commercial aspects of the contracts.
+There is likely to be a need to change the focus of the skills and processes as well as refocus mind sets to meet the requirements of the commercial aspects of the contracts.

 As we have explained, the major differences come in the way the contracts are priced and paid.
 The financial aspects of commercial contracting whilst appearing more complex and riskier than grants, aren’t really.
-The skills needed for organisations to successfully budget and deliver large grant funded projects are ultimately the same, just new perspectives on income flows are required.
+The skills needed for organisations to successfully budget and deliver large grant funded projects are ultimately the same, just new perspectives on income flows are merely required.

 4. Are commercial contracts riskier?

-5. How to get ready for commercial contracts?
+5. How to prepare for commercial contracts?